 Clerical: $25 per hour (administrative, office specialists, other support staff)

 Managerial: $40 per hour (program managers, public information officers)

-DOJ, special attorney and other applicable legal fees: At the actual hourly rate charged for public records request-related services.
-Fees are subject to statutory limitations described in
+DOJ, special attorney and other applicable legal fees: Hourly rate charged for public records request services.

 Production of responsive records

 Copies: Based on current State of Oregon printing and distribution price list.

 Copies of existing mailing lists with labels: $5 per 100 names, with no additional charge for staff time.

 Media (CD, DVD, flash drive): Based on statewide price agreement with Office Max

 Postage: Based on current postage rates

 More information about fees is available in the statewide policy on Public Records Requests, Fees, and Charges,